pjpatel012/Ford-GoBike-2018-Analysis/README.md

 ## Assignment Background

 As part of Udacity's Data Analytics Nanodegree, the goal of this project is to analyze the Ford GoBike's 2018 system data.
-This project focus' primarily on the exploratory and explanatory data analysis steps.
+This project focus' primarily on the exploratory and explanatory data analysis and visualization steps.
 2 notebooks are included in this project (1 exploratory notebook and 1 final analysis notebook named 'Ford GoBike Final').
 A README document, 2018 raw dataset (12 files from January-December), exploratory analysis report, and a slide deck are also included.
 This notebook can be used to recreate an analysis for any given month(s) of Ford GoBike's system data.

 ## Prerequisites